 How much creatine should you take?

 Creatine is an unproven treatment.
 There is no established dose.
 Many different dosages of creatine supplements have been used in studies.
-For athletic performance, some people start with 10 grams to 30 grams of creatine a day.
-This is followed by a maintenance dose of 2 grams to 5 grams of creatine a day.
+For athletic performance, some people start with 10 grams to 20 grams of creatine a day.
+This is typically followed by a maintenance dose of 2 grams to 5 grams of creatine a day.

 Can you get creatine naturally from foods?